–By Lawrence Kaufman; 561-302-0568; firstname.lastname@example.org; www.kaufmancounseling.com

 * Read self-help books on relationship issues.
 One book you may wish to start with is Couple Skills (Second Edition): Making Your Relationship Work (2006), by Matthew McKay, Patrick Fanning, and Kim Paleg.

 * Plan regularly scheduled meetings (dates) with you partner so that you can focus specifically on relationship issues between the two of you.
-(See my article entitled “Guidelines for Talking With Your Partner About Significant Shared Relationship Issues” for some helpful perspectives and ideas on this issue.)
+(See my article entitled “Guidelines for Talking with Your Partner About Significant Shared Relationship Issues” for some helpful perspectives and ideas on this issue.)
 You might, for example, decide to spend every Sunday morning, from 9 – 9:30, talking about unresolved relationship issues between the two of you.
-In these discussions it would important for you to focus much more on process than content.
+In these discussions it would important for you to focus much more on process than on content.
 That is, put a priority on how you talk to one another rather than on what you talk about.
 One bottom line is that as a result of these intentional and focused conversations you will gain some very important information about both yourself and your partner, and about your shared relationship.

 * Keep a daily, personal journal on the most important feelings, thoughts, experiences, and reactions you have had related to your primary relationship.
 When doing this, place the most emphasis on your emotions and feelings.
 Focus particularly on identifying, labeling, and expressing these feelings.
 If you have a concern about privacy, you can destroy what you have written after you have written it.
 It’s up to you to decide how much you choose to initiate discussions with your partner on these personal issues and reflections.